Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: Glow outline visible only on sight.
 			// 1: Glow outline visible through the walls.
 			"Glow Type"				"0"

-			// The Mutant Tank is only effective toward human survivors.
-			// Note: This setting overrides the same setting under the "Plugin Settings/General" section.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// Minimum: 0
-			// Maximum: 32
-			// --
-			// 0: OFF
-			// 1-32: ON, the number of human survivors required to be present for this Mutant Tank to be effective.
-			"Requires Humans"			"0"
 		}
 		"Administration"
 		{